redhat-developer/rhdh-plugin-certification/README.md

-## Workflow for Certifying Your Plugin with Red Hat Developer Hub
+## Certifying Your Plugin with Red Hat Developer Hub

 This document outlines the steps required to certify your plugin with Red Hat Developer Hub.
 Follow these instructions to ensure a smooth and successful certification process.